semiproductive/bib2csv/README.md

 - `-inFile`: required command line parameter for `bib2csv.py` to specify the name of the `.bib` file you want to convert
 - `-outFile`: required command line parameter for `bib2.py` to specify the name of the final  `.csv` file

-Here's a concrete example of converting [this dataset](https://glottolog.org/meta/downloads) on bibliographic references from minority languages from `.bib` to `.csv`:
+Here's a concrete example of converting `/Users/semiproductive/Documents/glottolog_source.bib` to `output.csv`:

 ```python
 docker run -v /Users/semiproductive/Documents:/scripts bib2csv -inFile=glottolog_source.bib -outFile=output.csv